 We had the best seafood ever, at the restaurants near the Barceloneta beach.

-September is the perfect time to go: less tourists and very good weather, even for the beach!
+- When: September is the perfect time to go.
+You’ll find less tourists and very good weather for the beach.

 Live & Dream, a modern and clean hostel with private bathroom and delicious breakfast.